 Hummus has a low glycemic index, which means it slowly releases sugar into the bloodstream.
-This is also aided by the soluble fiber and fat it contains.
+This is also aided by the resistant starch, fat, and protein it contains.

 Hummus contains several ingredients that may help reduce risk factors for heart disease.

-In a five-week long study, 47 healthy adults consumed either a diet with added chickpeas or a diet with added wheat.
-After the study, those who ate extra chickpeas had 4.6% lower “bad” LDL cholesterol levels than people eating extra wheat (21).
+In an older 5-week long study, 47 adults consumed either a diet with added chickpeas or a diet with added wheat.
+After the study, those who ate extra chickpeas had 4.6% lower levels of LDL (bad) cholesterol levels than people eating extra wheat (

 Aside from chickpeas, hummus is also a great source of heart-healthy fats from olive oil.

-While these results are promising, more long-term studies about hummus are needed.
+While these results are promising, more long-term studies on the effects of hummus specifically are needed.

-Several studies have examined how hummus affects weight loss and maintenance.
+Several studies have examined how hummus affects weight loss.

-They also had a lower BMI and their waist size was an average of 2.2 inches (5.5 cm) smaller than people who did not regularly consume chickpeas or hummus (25).
+They also had a lower body mass index (BMI) and their waist size was an average of 2.2 inches (5.5 centimeters) smaller than people who did not regularly consume chickpeas or hummus (28).

 That said, it’s not entirely clear if these results were due to specific properties of chickpeas or hummus or simply that people who eat these foods live a generally healthy lifestyle.